Narotam-Mishra/react-native-learning/ReadMe.txt

 # `flexDirection` value `row` ensures left to right placement of boxes.

 # Summary - `flexDirection` property sets the direction of the main axis thereby controlling how the items are placed within the container.
-The possible values are - column, column-reverse, row & row-reverse
+The possible values are - column, column-reverse, row & row-reverse.

+## Lec 29 - Justify Content (4:35)

+# `justifyContent` property defines the alignment along the main axis.

+# `justifyContent` is a property that we set on the container to control the alignment of its items.

+# By default `justifyContent` value is set to `flex- start`
+justifyContent: 'flex-start'

+# Note - Here individual item not move , items move in group.

+# Flexbox provides additional values that controls how the extra space is distributed within the container.
+Those values
+are space-between, space-evenly & space-around

+# `justifyContent` property aligns items based on the main axis.

+# Possible values of `justifyContent` are :- flext-start, flex-end, center, space-between, space-evenly & space-around